carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 single volume in the merged file.
 The first 3 values of each line refers to the acquisition direction, typically along the y-axis (or anterior-posterior).
-The final value is the total readout time (from center of first echo to center of final echo), which can be determined from values contained within the JSON associated JSON metadata file.
-Each line will look similar to
+The final value is the total readout time (from center of first echo to center of final echo), which can be determined from values contained within the associated JSON metadata file (named "JSON sidecar file" within the BIDS specification).
+Each line will look similar to <code>[x y z TotalReadoutTime]</code>.
-<code>[x y z TotalReadoutTime]</code>.
-In this case, the file, which we created,
+In this case, the file, which we created, is contained within the
-is contained within the <code>pedir.txt</code> file in the derivative directory.
+<code>pedir.txt</code> file in the derivative directory.

 ~~~
 0 1 0 0.04914